Sujithkb24/Blog-Web-Application/README.md

 Delete a Blog

 NOTE : This Application does not use any Database.
-The server is hosted locally.
+Hence, the data is stored locally.